 If the light continues to flash, when it is safe to do so, stop the vehicle.
 Find a safe place to park the vehicle.
-Turn the key off, wait at least 10 seconds, and restart the engine.
+Turn off the ignition, wait at least 10 seconds, and restart the engine.
 If the light is still flashing, follow the previous steps and see your dealer/retailer for service as soon as possible.